Behind the World’s Largest Starbucks Reserve in Chicago hides a different story

 Former CEO Howard Schultz famously said that he’d open a thousand Starbucks Reserve stores, but current CEO Kevin Johnson is a little more circumspect with Starbucks Reserve strategy

-Earlier this year, Starbucks launched the world’s largest Reserve Roastery in Tokyo’s hip Nakameguro district.
+Earlier in 2019, Starbucks launched the world’s largest Reserve Roastery in Tokyo’s hip Nakameguro district.
 At close to 3,000 square meters, Tokyo is the fifth the Starbucks Reserve Roastery concept and the Seattle coffee company is set to outdo itself by year’s end with a gargantuan 4,000 square meter, four-level space inaugurating the brand’s biggest and most impressive Starbucks Reserve in Chicago.

 The Starbucks Reserve Roastery in Chicago follows other temples to coffee in Seattle (2014), Shanghai (2017), Milan and New York (both in 2018, a lynch pin in former CEO Howard Schultz’s strategy for raising brand positioning of the brand as it prepared to go toe-to-toe with super-premium coffee rivals, Blue Bottle and Intelligentsia.
 Famously, Schultz declared to Reuters that he aimed to have up to 1,000 Starbucks Reserves by the end of 2017 but then new CEO Kevin Johnson, for the lack of a better word, is a little more reserved (no pun intended) than his predecessor when it comes to pursuing these expensive investments.